 Mosquitoes in Calgary

 Mosquitoes are a seasonal insect in Calgary, whose numbers are generally low in spring and peak in mid-summer.
-In Calgary, the majority of mosquitoes breed in temporary pools, which dry up several times per year (ex. snowmelt pools, ditches, irrigation pools, puddles, etc…).
-Some species also breed in containers (bird baths, rain barrels, etc…) or large semi-permanent or permanent pools (large ponds, lakes, water management ponds, etc…).
-These species make up a small proportion of all mosquitoes found in Calgary throughout the spring and summer.
+The majority of a mosquito’s lifecycle takes place in water, demonstrated in the below graphic.
+In Calgary, most mosquito species breed in temporary pools, which dry up a few to several times per year (e.g. snowmelt pools, ditches, irrigation pools, puddles, small ponds with stagnant water, etc.).
+Larger, more permanent bodies of water such as man-made lakes and storm water ponds are not a significant source for mosquitoes.
+Some species also breed in containers like bird baths, rain barrels and tires.

 Mosquitoes can be a nuisance, but they also play a valuable role in our ecosystem.
-Mosquitoes support biodiversity in Calgary by acting as a food source for other insects and animals.
+Mosquitoes support biodiversity in Calgary by acting as a food source for other insects and animals, particularly those that live in water (aquatic organisms).
+Mosquito larvae in water are eaten by fish, like minnows, dragonfly larvae and other aquatic organisms.
+Outside of the water, adult mosquitoes may be eaten by adult dragonflies, birds and bats.

 The City’s role

 We trap mosquitoes to estimate numbers and plan treatment.
 Historical and seasonal data is used to plan the best timing of control methods.
 When populations are high enough, we do an aerial application of a product that specifically controls mosquito larvae.
-This typically happens in mid to late spring which targets the first populations of larvae.
-Monitoring starts in early spring, and we monitor and apply further treatments as necessary.
+This typically happens in the late spring or early summer after a large rainfall event.
+Monitoring starts in early spring, and we monitor and apply further treatments, as necessary.

-For mosquito control, we use a bacterial product, that’s only activated when eaten by a mosquito.
+For mosquito control, we use a bacterial product, that’s only activated when eaten by a mosquito or closely related flies.
 This product is registered and regulated by the Federal Pest Management Regulatory Agency.

-• Remove any shallow standing water on your property, regularly drain any containers which collect rainwater like bird baths, empty flowerpots, rain barrels and eaves troughs.
+• Remove any shallow standing water on your property, regularly drain and/or cover any containers which collect rainwater like bird baths, empty flowerpots, rain barrels and eaves troughs.

 • Keep lawns shorter and shrub beds tidy as mosquitoes use these areas as places to hide during hot weather.